But God is Faithful!

 How blessed we already are!

 So we talked some more.
 Things weren’t perfect in their marriage, and he wasn’t happy.
-Eventually it came out that he had been cured of cancer.
-At that point I did something I can’t remember ever doing before.
+Eventually, it came out that he had been cured of cancer.
+At that point, I did something I can’t remember ever doing before.
 I stood up and looked at both of them across my desk.
 Raising my voice, I addressed the husband.
 “I spend my days talking with the sick and dying.
 I bury people every year who die of cancer.
 Look at you.
 You’ve got a lovely wife, a good marriage, wonderful children; you’ve both got good jobs and a great future ahead of you.
 And you’ve been cured of cancer.
 Half the people in my church either have cancer or know someone who has it, and they are praying for a loved one to be cured.
 You are one of the fortunate ones; you’ve beaten the odds.
 Now you’re unhappy because things aren’t perfect.
-You ought to be down on your knees every morning thanking God for all your blessings.
+You should be down on your knees every morning, thanking God for all your blessings.
 God has been so good to you that you shouldn’t complain again, ever.”

 He smiled sheepishly and agreed with me.
 How blessed we already are!
 If only we would open our eyes to see what God has done for us.
 His compassions never fail.